django-hijack/django-hijack/docs/configuration.md

 ## `HIJACK_DISPLAY_WARNING`
 Hide or display the yellow notificiation bar show to hijackers.
 Default: `True`.
 ## `HIJACK_USE_BOOTSTRAP`
 Whether a Bootstrap-optimized notification bar is used.
+Default: `False`.
 ## `HIJACK_URL_ALLOWED_ATTRIBUTES`
 User attributes by which a user can be hijacked over a URL.
 Default: `('user_id', 'email', 'username')`.
 May be changed to a subset of the default value.